 These are all valid questions (that I'll be answering) and definitely not questions you need to stress over.
-Internships are actually one of the best things a college student – sometimes even high school students or post-graduates - can be a part of, there is no age limit as to when you can start interning or go back to interning.
+Internships are actually one of the best things a college student can be a part of.
+In fact, sometimes even high school students or post-graduates can get internships.
+There's no age limit to worry about if you're considering how to find internships.
 Let's get into it:

-1. Put your name on your school's job listing email list
+1. Put your name on your school's job email list

 I did this by going to my university's “Career Services” office.
-Every campus has a similar office and it could be called student services, career services or advisor services.
-I put my email on the important mailing lists that applied to my major there and received countless job listings every week (and still do).
+Every campus has a similar office, be it student services, career services or advisory services.
+This office helps you learn how to find internships.
+I put my email on the important mailing lists that applied to my major and received countless job listings every week (and still do).

-Employers usually post their internship openings to nearby colleges all the time, whether it be fall, spring, or summer semesters – they’re always looking.
+Employers usually post their internship openings to nearby colleges all the time—they’re always looking.
 This is how I found all my past internships.

 2. Create a profile on the popular job board sites

-Other places where you can find internships are job sites like Monster.com, Indeed.com, and LinkedIn.com (Be sure to fill out your profile completely and switch your settings to let job recruiters know you’re actively looking).
+How to find internships using the Internet?
+Try job sites like Monster.com, Indeed.com, and LinkedIn.com (Be sure to fill out your profile completely and switch your settings to let job recruiters know you’re actively looking).

-Start by identifying your target company and an employee you can relate to whether they’re an alum of your school or have mutual friends.
-LinkedIn connects you with your school’s alums and at what company they work for.
+Start by identifying your target company and an employee you can relate to.
+This could be an alum of your school or someone with mutual friends.
+LinkedIn connects you with your school’s alums and displays what company they work for.

-Then, you can reach out via email – start slow with questions inquiring how they like the company and their position, state your interest and make it known that you are looking for some mentoring going into the same line of work as them.
-You can also request a face to face meeting so they get to know you better.
+Then, you can reach out via email.
+Start slowly with questions inquiring how they like the company and their position.
+Then, state your interest and make it known that you are looking for some mentoring or going into the same line of work.
+You can also request a face-to-face meeting so they get to know you better.

-Doing all of this can help you get your foot in the door since most companies hire internally or based off of recommendations.
-This will also give you insight as to if this job and position are right for you and help your resume stand out from other applicants in the internship pool.
+Doing all of this can help you get your foot in the door.
+After all, many companies hire internally or based off of recommendations.
+This will also give you insight as to whether this job and position are right for you.
+Not only that, it'll help your resume stand out from other applicants in the internship pool.

 What if it isn’t paid?

-Taking an internship that is unpaid is very common.
-Companies save thousands of dollars a year by offering these internship positions for students and those alike.
+Unpaid internships are very common.
+Companies save thousands of dollars a year by offering these internship positions.
 However, don’t think of an unpaid internship as free work.

-Throughout my experience – employers are generally aware of the sacrifice college students make by working as unpaid interns and that they may still have to work a paid job in addition to their new role as an intern.
-I’ve done this with all my previous internships and my employers have been extremely understanding of the circumstances – so there's hope!
+In my experience, employers are generally aware of the sacrifice college students make by working as unpaid interns.
+Often, that includes working a paid job in addition to their new role as an intern.
+I’ve done this with all my previous internships and my employers have been extremely understanding of the circumstances.
+So there's hope!

-Do not be afraid to juggle responsibilities as long as you are upfront with your employer about the financial strains, many employers will be able to work with you.
+When it comes to juggling responsibilities, be upfront with your employer about the financial strains.
+Many employers will be able to work with you.

-The point of an internship isn’t the money but the hands-on learning you will get.
-If your dream company is offering you an uncompensated role at their company - take it!
-You''ll learn first-hand if this really is your dream company after all.
-Don't let the fear of not making money dissuade you from taking a great opportunity to learn and grow in your professional work including trying new roles and responsibilities with each internship - that's something money cannot give you!
+The point of an internship isn’t the money, but the hands-on learning you will get.
+If your dream company is offering you an uncompensated role at their company, take it!
+You'll learn first-hand if this really is your dream company after all.
+Don't let the fear of not making money dissuade you from taking a great opportunity to learn and grow in your professional work.
+You can even try new roles and responsibilities with each internship—that's something money cannot give you!

-How getting an internship will help your future
+How to find internships to help your future

-Internships aren’t always required in college and some colleges might offer full college credit for these internships while some may not.
-Either way, I highly recommend you try interning for at least 2 different companies.
+Internships aren’t always required in college.
+Some colleges might offer full college credit for internships, while others may not.
+Either way, I highly recommend you try interning for at least two different companies.
 The reason for this is the experience.

-By being on the inside of more than one company and most likely doing different tasks for each one, you will quickly realize your niche.
+By being on the inside of more than one company and performing different tasks for each one, you will quickly realize your niche.
 You realize what you do and don’t want to do and what job suits you best.
-You may even realize that you’re in the wrong field or major and your true calling is somewhere else – and that’s totally fine!
+You may even realize that you’re in the wrong field or major and your true calling is somewhere else—and that’s totally fine!

 Internships are supposed to help you learn and realize your passion.
-Without testing the waters first – you may never know if there’s something else out there for you or maybe a different branch or a different field entirely that best suites your needs.
+Without testing the waters first, you may never know if there’s something else out there for you.

-Keep an open mind and make the best out of your sneak peek of the working world as a student.
+Keep an open mind and make the best out of your sneak peek into the working world as a student.
 Good luck!